-Paul (and he states it is the Lord’s command);says a husband is not to divorce his wife and a wife is not to separate from her husband (but if she does she must remain unmarried or be reconciled to her husband) (1 Corinthians 7:10-16).
+Paul (and he states it is the Lord’s command); says a husband is not to divorce his wife and a wife is not to be separated from her husband.
+But if a wife is separated she has only two options – remain unmarried or be reconciled to her husband.
+(1 Corinthians 7:10-16).

 In summary these scriptures teach us: